-- 2020: Partnered with AWS, other public cloud providers and key national system integrators and resellers - 2021: Partnered with Atlassian, and RedHat - 2021: Reached more than 20 and 200 \$1.0 million and \$100,000 ARR customers, respectively - 2022: Reached more than 2,400 contributors
+- 2020: Partnered with AWS, Google Cloud and key national system integrators and resellers - 2021: Partnered with Atlassian, and RedHat - 2021: Reached 20 and more than 200 \$1.0 million and \$100,000 ARR customers, respectively - 2022: Reached more than 2,600 contributors

 The DevOps Platform is available to any company, regardless of the size, scope, and complexity of their deployment.
 As a result, we have a large number of customers on paid trials or with single-digit users.
-Customers with less than \$5,000 of ARR collectively represent approximately 7% of our ARR for fiscal 2021.
+Customers with less than \$5,000 of ARR collectively represent approximately 7% of our ARR for fiscal 2021 and approximately 6% of our ARR as of July 31, 2021.
 Additionally, the vast majority of these customers were part of our Starter tier, our lowest paid tier, which we announced the end of life for in January 2021.
 For purposes of determining the number of our active customers, we look at our customers with more than \$5,000 of ARR in a given period, who we refer to as our Base Customers.
 For purposes of determining our Base Customers, a single organization with separate subsidiaries, segments, or divisions that use The DevOps Platform is considered a single customer for determining each organization's ARR.
 Our company exists today in large part thanks to the vast and growing community of open source contributors around the world.
-Our community consisted of more than 1,600 contributors as of January 31, 2020, 2,300 contributors as of January 31, 2021 and more than 2,400 contributors as of April 30, 2021.
+Our community consisted of more than 1,600 contributors as of January 31, 2020, 2,300 contributors as of January 31, 2021, and more than 2,600 contributors as of July 31, 2021.
 We actively work to grow open source community engagement by operating with intentional transparency.
 We make our strategy, direction, and product roadmap available to the wider community, where we encourage and solicit their feedback.
 By making information public, we make it easier to solicit contributions and collaboration from our users and customers.